Viscosity in water from first-principles and deep-neural-network simulations

 \section{Data availability}

-Numerical data supporting the plots and relevant results within this paper are available on the Materials Cloud Platform \cite{MatCloud2020} (\emph{link available upon acceptance of the paper}).
+Numerical data supporting the plots and relevant results within this paper are available on the Materials Cloud Platform \cite{MatCloud2020,matcloud_cm}.
 In particular the folder contains: the data training set and the input files for training the PBE-NNP model, and also the \ai stress time series.